kwabenasapong/openpldoc/manual/source/configure.rst

 and :guilabel:`Height` values.

-This setting often comes in useful when you only have a single display, and you want to be able to make the display smaller so that it doesn't cover your entire screen.
+This setting often comes in useful when you only have a single display, and you want to be able to make the display smaller so that it does not cover your entire screen.

 Display if a single screen